 Workshop of the textile restoration

-The conservation department of the Bavarian Department of State-owned Palaces, Gardens and Lakes was founded in the year 2000.
+The conservation department of the Bavarian Administration of Palaces, Gardens and Lakes was founded in the year 2000.
 Although it is a very new institution, it is based on a long tradition of preserving the cultural heritage, which dates back to the 17th century when various craftsmen were employed by the court administrators to maintain the palaces and their furnishings.
 Today the conservation department has a staff of about 47.

 Workshop of the gilders

 Among these experts are 26 restorers specializing in the areas of painting/ sculpture, furniture/ wooden objects, graphics/ archive material, textiles, wall paintings/ stone and craftwork, ceramics and treasure.
 21 further employees are responsible for the craft traditions.
 The gilders, sculptors, ornamental metal-workers, saddlers, painters, bookbinders, carpenters and cabinet-makers acquired a large part of their specific competence during the reconstruction of the Munich Residence.
-The unusual grouping of these various occupations in the conservation department enables the Bavarian Palace Department to fulfil the many requirements of preserving and looking after the art objects.
+The unusual grouping of these various occupations in the conservation department enables the Bavarian Palace Administration to fulfil the many requirements of preserving and looking after the art objects.